Tamar Bridge

 Mylor Bridge

-A village at the head of the Mylor Creek, one of the many arms of Falmouth Harbour.
+A village at the head of the Mylor Creek, one of the many arms of the Fal Estuary.
 The church of St. Mylor has monuments to the Trefusis, Bonython and Lemon families.
 Two miles north of Falmouth.
 Carclew House and Gardens nearby.
 Local pubs are The Pandora Inn and The Lemon Arms.

 Notter Bridge